MartinPankraz/ABAP-Developer-Day/student/quest3.md

 <img alt="Use Order ID" src="../img/student/Quest3/AddAuthentication.jpg"  width="600">
 </p>

-7. Select Authentication Type Basic and enter the username and password for the SAP System, `S4H_EXT / Welcome1`
+7. Select Authentication Type Basic and enter the username and password for the SAP System, `Developer<XXX> / <SAP Password>`

 <p align="center" width="100%">
 <img alt="Enter Authentication" src="../img/student/Quest3/EnterpriseAuthentication.jpg"  width="600">
 </p>

-8. Similar like with the RFC call we can now prase the JSON response, by adding a new action
+8. Similar like with the RFC call we can now prase the JSON response, by adding a new action after the HTTP Call

 <p align="center" width="100%">
 <img alt="Use Order ID" src="../img/student/Quest3/AddActionToParse.jpg"  width="600">